FDio/csit/resources/job_specs/report_iterative/3nb-spr/vpp-mrr-00.md

 1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
 2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
 4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlsw-ip4base
+##### ethip4gtpusw-ip4base-reassembly
+1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
 ##### ethip4udpwireguard1tnlhwasync-ip4base
 1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1tnlhwasync-ip4base
 2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard1tnlhwasync-ip4base